MessageComposer Middleware

 Message Composer Middleware Overview

 Each manager defines its own handler events and state types.
-In general there are two types of executors:
+There are two executor types:

 1. Executors for state change - handlers mutate the original middleware state value into a new value